 - Potential loss = Spread – Credit receive

-But optimize a strategy and place the trades is just the one part.
-You profit will come from how well you manage your trade.
+But optimizing a strategy and placing the trades is just one part.
+Your profit will come from how well you manage your trade.
 Your trade management will decide how much you will make or break.
 Why I’m saying this?

-Reason is: the data we are following is legging data.
+The reason is: the data we are following is legging data.
 Which can change anytime.
-The range we are getting rom the data can change tomorrow.
-So if you don’t know what will you do if script starts moving against your prediction, your profitability to make money is less compare to the one who knows how to adjust his/her position in that case.
+The range we are getting from the data can change tomorrow.
+So if you don’t know what will you do if the script starts moving against your prediction, your profitability to make money is less compared to the one who knows how to adjust his/her position in that case.